gitnob/pd_to_zynthian_oram/README.md

 ## initialize_lv2_dev.sh
  This script creates some directories and downloads necessary repositories.
 Python >3.8 must be installed.

- 1. A virtual python environment will be created and set.
+ 1. A virtual python environment will be created and set to active (.venv).
  2. hvcc module is installed with pip3.
  3. the following repositories are installed:
 	- https://github.com/Wasted-Audio/heavylib